Looking for a "Welcome Wednesday" email?

 Next week we will send you information about living in Charlottesville.

 We are sure you are excited and looking forward to moving to Charlottesville.
-This week's email will mainly focuses on housing and includes useful links to things to do in the city and around grounds (that's another way of saying campus at UVA)!
+This week's email will mainly focus on housing and includes useful links of things to do in the city and around grounds (that's another way of saying campus at UVA)!

 There are several on and off-ground options for housing.
 Please start the process of looking for accommodations as soon as you can.
-There are several factors to consider, including safety, commute time, rent costs, etc. The Housing and Residence website provides several options for accommodations.
+There are several factors to consider including safety, commute time, rent costs, etc. The Housing and Residence Life website provides several options for accommodations.

 Graduate students, whether single, married, and/or with families, can choose housing options that provide the convenience of on-Grounds living in an active, safe, and friendly community.
 Graduate Housing includes one to three-bedroom apartments, both furnished and unfurnished.

-On-grounds housing is very limited and can sometimes be hard to secure; thus, students also have the option to pursue off-Grounds housing options.
+On-grounds housing is very limited and can sometimes be hard to secure; therefore, students are encouraged to also explore off-Grounds housing options.
 To research off-Grounds options or search for potential roommates, check the Off-Grounds Property Listings.
 With your UVA email address, you can create an account, search listings, seek potential roommates, and post on the message boards.
-Without a university email address, you can create a guest account to search listings.
+You can create a guest account to search listings without a university email address.

 In addition to these options, students may connect with current students, friends, or lab-mates to help find safe and affordable housing.
 In preparation for your move to Charlottesville, our Graduate Engineering Student Council (GESC) members have compiled a document that includes resources for different housing options.